-Participation in Shared Work would allow employers to continue to provide fringe benefits for their employees.
+Participation in Shared Work would allow employers to continue to provide health and retirement benefits for their employees.
 Instead of facing the emotional and financial hardships of unemployment, employees would be able to keep their jobs.

 Overall, Shared Work proves to be beneficial for employers and employees as an alternative to layoffs.
 Sincerely,